status-im/nimbus-eth2/docs/src/validator.md

 ## Notes

 The directory that stores the blockchain data of the testnet is `build/data/testnet0`.
 Delete this folder if you want to start over.
 For example, entering the wrong private key.
+An example of the private key looks like: `2042c4306c27f21a85bb1d7b16a8a4270aa674dd3aec4483420ef4ee401957a6`.
+Feel free to directly copy this value from MetaMask.

-The key looks like 2042c4306c27f21a85bb1d7b16a8a4270aa674dd3aec4483420ef4ee401957a6 just directly copy this value from MetaMask
+You have to switch to the

 Visit the [Goerli faucet](https://faucet.goerli.mudit.blog/) and request for more than 32 Ethers. (should choose the 37.5 Ethers option in the website)